Social Security Disability Articles

 - Unemployment Compensation – In order to receive Unemployment Compensation, you must certify you are able to work and show you are looking for work.
 Most Social Security judges feel that being on unemployment is a direct conflict with a Disability claim.

-If your Disability claim has been denied, contact the Law Office of Gerald G. Lutkenhaus for a free consultation immediately because there is a 60-day deadline to file an appeal.
+If your Disability claim has been denied, contact Gerald G. Lutkenhaus, Attorney at Law for a free consultation immediately because there is a 60-day deadline to file an appeal.